Academic and Housing

 Requests for academic and housing accommodations are evaluated on a case-by-case basis and require submission of the application, documentation from a third-party professional, and meeting with the Disabilities Compliance Coordinator.
 If a fall semester housing accommodation is necessary in order for the student to be afforded equal access, the student is asked to submit the accessibility request (application) and documentation by March 10.
-This is especially important for consideration of requests that may require dormitory alterations or renovations, requests for single dorm room accommodations, and requests for off-campus living.
+This is especially important for consideration of requests that may require residence hall alterations.

 - Application: Students interested in requesting accommodations through Disability Services must identify their disability and request accommodations.
 Registering with Disability Services allows the student and disability specialist to begin looking at any barriers the student encounters, the impact of these barriers in the classroom, laboratory, testing environment, community living and learning environments.

 - Documentation: In addition to a student’s self-disclosure through application, professional documentation of the disability should be submitted with the application.
 Third-party documentation is important to clarify the barriers that result from the disability and to make recommendations for accommodating the disability so equal access can be provided.